lsuhadolnik/VSCode-NWRM/README.md

    ```
    Press `F5` in VS Code to start debugging.
    Once VS Code launches, run the **Dynamics CRM: Connect** command and choose
    the environment you want to work with.
-A notification will copy the device
+A quick pick displays the device code
-   code to your clipboard and open the login page when you press **Enter**.
+   and copies it to your clipboard, opening the login page when you press
+   **Enter**.
    If anything goes wrong during sign in or environment discovery, check the
    **Dynamics CRM** output channel for details.